 The weakly absorbed long wavelength light can be obliquely coupled to the silicon and passes through the film several times to improve absorption.

 For example, the texture of black silicon by reactive ionic etching (RIE) is an effective and economical approach to increase the absorption of thin-film silicon solar cells.
-A textured rear reflector can prevent light from escaping from the back of the cell.
+In addition, a textured rear reflector can prevent light from escaping from the back of the cell.

 In addition to the surface texture, the plasmonic light capture scheme attracted a lot of attention to help improve the photocurrent in thin-film solar cells.
-This method uses the collective oscillation of excited free electrons in nanoparticles of noble metals, which are influenced by the shape of the particles, the size and the dielectric properties of the surrounding medium.
+This method uses the collective oscillation of excited free electrons in nanoparticles of noble metals, which are influenced by the shape of the particles, the size, and the dielectric properties of the surrounding medium.

-In addition to minimizing the reflective loss, the solar cell material itself can be optimized to have a greater chance of absorbing a photon that reaches it.
-Thermal processing techniques can significantly improve the crystal quality of silicon cells and, therefore, increase efficiency.
+In addition to minimizing the reflective loss, the solar cell material can be optimized to have a greater chance of absorbing a photon that reaches it.
+As a result, thermal processing techniques can significantly improve the crystal quality of silicon cells and, therefore, increase efficiency.

 Further progress in geometric considerations can exploit the nanomaterial's dimensionality.
 Large parallel nanowire matrices allow long absorption lengths along the length of the cable while maintaining short diffusion lengths of minor carriers along the radial direction.